 - Organize calendars

-As an music artist manager, you can expect a ton of administrative work.
+When learning how to manage a music artist, you can expect a steep learning curve and ton of administrative work.

 For another perspective, check out this video from Phase VI - Music Management 101: What Do Music Managers Do?